nodebeats/nodebeats/README.md

     * npm install

-* For setting up admin app (angular 2 app) go to the cloned project's admin directory and run the following command to install required dependencies for admin app:
+* For setting up admin app (angular 2 app), go to the cloned project's admin directory and run the following command to install required dependencies for admin app:

     * npm install